kermitt2/biblio_glutton_harvester/Readme.md

 }
 ```

-Note: for harvesting PMC files, although the ftp server is used, downloads tend to fail as the parallel requests increase.
+Note: for harvesting PMC files, although the ftp server is used, the downloads tend to fail as the parallel requests increase.
 It might be useful to lower the default, and to launch `reprocess` for completing the harvesting.
-For the unpaywall dataset, we have good results with high `batch_size` (like 200), probably because the distribution of the URL implies that requests are never concentrated on one server.
+For the unpaywall dataset, we have good results with high `batch_size` (like 200), probably because the distribution of the URL implies that requests are never concentrated on one OA server.

 Also note that: